3numdao/dsbdao/README.md

 The API supports two calls.
 One to add an address to the DB, and one to query the list of adresses.

+The cloudflare project is currently being hosted by [3NUM](https://3num.co), but we will move it to an account managed by the DSBDAO if there is interest.

 ## Setting up and API Key
 The project uses aa `X-API-Key` header to gate access to the API.